jada-johnson/gis-portfolio/FinalProject.md

 <iframe width="100%" height="600" frameborder="0" title="Felt Map" src="https://felt.com/embed/map/Untitled-Map-UyC0Ex9B5RBuX5fPZz0BV1A?lat=32.054385&lon=-94.123685&zoom=3.59"></iframe>

 Felt was a great alternative to use, and in realizing how intuitive the platform is, I do think that the IDEXX Regulatory Affairs team could find such a map incredibly useful.
 It was incredibly easy to add a US Counties layer, and customizing the map to make it as simple as possible was also quite the easy feat.
 The most difficult, or time-consuming, task of this project actually happened in the data collection phase given the lack of centraliziation on Legionnaire's Disease outbreaks.
-I spent significantly more time on this than I had anticipated, which you can see below.
+I spent significantly more time on this than I had anticipated, which you can see below:

 ![Deliverables & Pricing Original Estimate](pricing.png)